The Salzburg Krampus Run: A Unique Christmas Tradition

 There were easily a dozen or so Krampus figures at the Salzburg Krampus run, and, at one point, my mom was so busy laughing at the one in front of her that she didn’t realize that she had one behind her; right over her shoulder.
 I wish I had recorded her blood-curdling scream as she turned around to discover a giant, hairy beast right behind her.
 We laughed so hard we had tears in our eyes and I definitely heard the man under the mask chuckle as he walked away as well.

 The Salzburg Krampus run is free of charge but can get busy.
 However, it’s totally worth it.
 Though be warned you may be chased, and whipped, but it’s all in good fun.
-The Salzburg Krampus run normally takes place on the night of December 5th in the Alstadt of Salzburg.
+The Salzburg Krampus run normally takes place around St. Nicholas Day in the Alstadt of Salzburg.
 It happens at night, once the sun goes down (normally around 5pm) and I’d say it lasted about an hour.
-You can check online ahead of time here, and keep your eye out around the city for signs announcing the event.
+You can check online ahead of time for the dates and schedules here and keep your eye out around the city for signs announcing the event.

 Hello, I really enjoy reading your blog so I have nominated you for the Leibster Blog Award! http://freeandhappyblog.wordpress.com/2012/12/17/liebster-blog-award/ xx